Sangwanchitra/local-rag-pipeline-with-ollama/README.md

 ## How to use the App

 1. Open the UI (usually `http://localhost:8501`).
-2. Upload exactly 2 PDF files in data folder.
+2. Upload exactly 2 PDF files in document folder.
 3. Wait for the embeddings to be generated and stored locally in `data/chroma_db`.
 4. Ask a question.
 The system will retrieve the top 5 relevant chunks and generate a grounded answer citing the source file and page numbers.